4eyedglobule/Connect4/README.md

-It's a connect 4 game.
+It's a connect 4 game in python.